Zebralear/Idle-Matic/.github/PULL_REQUEST_TEMPLATE.md

 # Pull Requests
-I am very grateful if any knowledgable persons who wish to contribute or help fix my mistakes, if you find a bug report and identify the problem, please, send me a pull request with a file titled "FIXED.md" with the following contents.
+I am very grateful of any knowledgable persons who wish to contribute or help fix my mistakes, if you find a bug report and identify the problem, please, send me a pull request with a file titled "FIXED.md" with the following contents.

 ### ------- FILE CONTENTS -------
 Issue Report Number: _#_ [if applicable, link optional but perferred]